I-rem/snow-crash/level05/Ressources/README.md

 Okay, back to the file at hand: `*/2 * * * * su -c "sh /usr/sbin/openarenaserver" - flag05`

-The crontab format is as follows: MIN HOUR DOM(Day of month) MON DOW(Day of week) CMD(command)
+The crontab format is as follows: `MIN HOUR DOM(Day of month) MON DOW(Day of week) CMD(command)`

 In our case the job is scheduled for every 2 minutes.
 But what is going to happen every 2 minutes?

-The `-c` flag (aka `--command`) specifies a command that will be invoked by the shell using its -c.
+The `-c` flag (aka `--command`) specifies a command that will be invoked by the shell as the specified user.
 In our case this command is `sh /usr/sbin/openarenaserver` which simply runs the script called `openarenaserver` located in `/usr/sbin`.
 It then provides the username with the `-` option.

 So when this command runs the enviroment will behave as if the flag05 user had logged in directly.
 (Great news for us!)

 (Also I don't know why but the man page for su mentions that
 <i>When `-` is used, it must be specified as the last su option.
 The other forms (-l and --login) do not have this restriction.</i> For anyone who was wondering)

+Let's check the contents of the script then, `$ cat /usr/sbin/openarenaserver`
 ![image](https://github.com/user-attachments/assets/e7fa4a20-25c6-403f-a2cf-80ed8d4b9a4c)

 ```